larrydodson/stock-analysis/README.md

 ## 1. Overview of Project
 ### **Purpose**

   The primary purpose of the project is to utilize VBA (Visual Basic for Applications) coding script language to prepare summary financial charts with data on selected equity stocks as is of interest by our associate, Steve.
-The resulting charts generated from the VBA code were then used for comparison analysis of the various competitve stocks chosen by Steve, then to be used for review of it's perfomrance in the specified years, and also for financial planning for future investments.
+The resulting charts generated from the VBA code were then used for comparison analysis of the various competitve stocks chosen by Steve, then to be used for review of it's performance in the specified years, and also for financial planning for future investments.

   An addtional purpose of the exercise was to create and develop proficiency with VBA by creating macros within Excel, utilizing For-loops, If-then statements, formatting the outputs within Excel sheets for readability, creating interactivity for ease-of-use, and to understand the value of refactoring the original code for increasing performance and reliability.